-One of our investigators reviewed Mr B's complaint and said that Westerby ought to have identified that Abana needed "top-up" permissions to advise on and make arrangements for personal pensions in the UK, and taken all the steps available to it to independently verify that Abana had the required permissions.
-And that if Westerby had taken these steps, it would have established Abana didn't have the permissions it required to give advice or make arrangements for personal pensions in the UK, or that it was unable to confirm whether Abana had the required permissions.
-In either event, it wasn't in accordance with its regulatory obligations nor good industry practice for Westerby to proceed to accept business from Abana.
-Our investigator concluded that as Westerby shouldn't have accepted Mr B's SIPP application from Abana, it was fair and reasonable for Westerby to compensate Mr B for his financial loss.
+Our Investigator said that he thought Westerby ought to have identified that Abana needed "top-up" permissions to advise on and make arrangements for personal pensions in the UK.
+And Westerby ought to have taken all the steps available to it to independently verify that Abana had the required permissions.
+He thought that had Westerby taken these steps it would either have established that Abana didn't have the regulatory permissions it required to give advice on or arrange personal pensions in the UK, or it would have been unable to confirm whether Abana had the required permissions.
+In either event, Westerby hadn't acted in accordance with its regulatory obligations nor good industry practice by proceeding to accept business from Abana.
+So as Westerby shouldn't have accepted Mr H's SIPP application from Abana in the first place, it was fair and reasonable for Westerby to compensate Mr H for his financial loss.